 To add a location pin:

-- In the Address tab of the Map Block, enter an address.
-When you start typing an address, the block populates a list of autocomplete suggestions powered by Google.
-The Business Name helps find the address, but it doesn't display on the Map Block itself.
+- In the Content tab of the Map Block, enter an address.
+When you start typing an address in the Address field, the block populates a list of autocomplete suggestions powered by Google.
+The Business Name doesn't display on the Map Block itself.

 - Under Business Address, enter an address.
 When you start typing an address, the block populates a list of autocomplete suggestions powered by Google.
 The Business Name helps find the address, but it doesn't display on the Map Block itself.